 When to Seek Emergency Vet Care

-If the following circumstances apply, your dog will require emergency care.
-If it is after-hours, contact your nearest emergency veterinary clinic for care.
+If the following circumstances apply, your dog will require emergency care:

 Breed-Specific Problems

-Certain breeds are more prone to specific leg and paw issues, leading to limping:
+Certain breeds are more prone to specific leg and paw issues, leading to limping.
+A few of these include the following:

-• Chihuahuas and Pomeranians: Small breeds like these often suffer from the luxating patella.
+- Chihuahuas and Pomeranians: Small breeds like these often suffer from luxating patellas.

 How can I help my limping dog?

-If you notice your dog limping, it's essential to rest him as much as possible.
+If you notice your dog limping, it's essential to rest them as much as possible.
 Further strain can worsen the injury, so avoid any activity that could cause additional harm.
-It's best to hold exercise until your dog fully recovers.
-When you take your dog outside for bathroom breaks, ensure you leash him to prevent him from running around.
+It's best to hold-off exercise until your dog fully recovers.
+When you take your dog outside for bathroom breaks, ensure you leash them to prevent them from running around.

 You can alternate between applying heat and ice packs to reduce swelling and discomfort.
 Consult your vet to determine the best option and when to use it.